hartwigmedical/hmftools/gripss/README.md

 ### C. Linkage by double stranded break

 Double stranded break sites can lead to 2 proximate breakends in very close proximity with opposite orientation and either a small gap in between or a small overlap, frequently <30 bases.
-GRIPSS links breakends with a unique 'DSB' id  where there is one and only one (non-DEDUPed) breakend within 30 bases (allowing for CIPOS bounds) with opposite orientation
+GRIPSS links breakends with a unique 'DSB' id  where there is one and only one (non-DEDUPed) breakend within 30 bases (allowing for CIPOS bounds) with opposite orientation and both breakends have qual > 100.

 ### D. Rescue